 The Greek philosopher Heraclitus famously wrote that “change is the only constant in life,” and his wise words remain just as true today as they did over 2,000 years ago.
 Of course, this is not news to us as we witness the speed at which technology and communication has changed in the last 10 years.
 Luckily, many of these changes make it easier than ever for authors to connect with readers, engage with communities, and share ideas.

-With over 890 million users on Facebook and 280 million users on Twitter, authors have the unique opportunity to create a platform and generate buzz for their book by accessing an engaged and passionate demographic of readers.
+Authors have the unique opportunity to create a platform and generate buzz for their book by accessing an engaged and passionate demographic of readers through social channels like Facebook and Twitter.
 As social media continues to evolve and new platforms are introduced, it can be daunting to figure out which social channels you should adopt to develop your brand.
 We give an overview of the current social media landscape and recommend the following points be taken into consideration for authors entering the digital social space.

-When we did, it was apparent that the author had signed up for Twitter about 6 months ago, had used it for a few weeks, but then tapered off from 5-6 posts a day to maybe once or twice a week.
+When we took a closer look at the author's account, it was apparent that the author had signed up for Twitter about 6 months ago, had used it for a few weeks, but then tapered off from 5-6 posts a day to maybe once or twice a week.
 Then, once a month, there would be a flurry of activity over 24 hours and the account would largely go silent again.

 When put to good use, Twitter can enhance your status as an expert, give you access to influencers, foster connections for new business ventures, and constantly expose you to fresh ideas from people all over the world.
 (And expose them to your ideas as well!)

 Are you using LinkedIn to the best of your—and its—ability?
 It’s chock full of features, many of which you’re probably not using.
 Here are three ways to get more visitors and make yourself look more legit as you build your reputation as an expert.